nvtkaszpir/prusa-connect-camera-script/docs/installation.md

 # Installation

-Install system packages - assuming Debian based distros on Raspbery Pi OS, which also come in with some pre-installed packages.
+Install system packages - assuming Debian based distros on Raspberry Pi OS, which also come in with some pre-installed packages.

 Below commands should be executed in shell/terminal (on the Raspberry Pi).